markusmoenig/Eldiron/docs/docs/creator/actions.md

 It also defines the **slice height/thickness** (`1..10`, default `2`).
 A higher value includes more geometry around the slice for both preview and selection.

+### Geometry / Detail Mode

+In 3D editor views, the HUD exposes two geometry modes:

+- `GEOM`: edit world geometry directly.
+- `DETAIL`: edit the profile of the clicked surface directly in 3D.

+`DETAIL` replaces the older separate surface-edit workflow.
+Profile-specific actions only appear when `DETAIL` is active and the current profile selection makes them applicable.

 ---

 # Geometry Editor Actions